IF I SEEK US

-Commentary: When we get in touch with the internal reference point of idealism, our attitude toward God is reborn and we get out from under the oppressive idea that God is the superior controller, owner and lawgiver; then we can become truly human and mature into godhood and enter the state of empowerment, join the unfallen citizens of the universe.
+Commentary: When we get in touch with the internal reference point of idealism, our attitude (spirit) toward God is reborn–not from a woman–and we get out from under the oppressive idea that God is the superior controller, owner and lawgiver; then we can become truly human and mature into godhood and enter the state of primal creative empowerment, join the unfallen citizens of the universe.

 16. Yeshua said, "Men think, perhaps, that it is peace which I have come to cast upon the world.
 They do not know that it is dissension which I have come to cast upon the earth; fire, sword, and war.
 For there will be five in a house; three will be against two, and two against three, the father against the son, and the son against the father.
 And they will stand solitary <as one, integrated and united>."
 See: Mt 10:34-39, Lk 12:49-59

-Commentary: Yeshua knew the power of the Satan, the old paradigm, which has gripped the human race.
-He is telling those disciples that break its hold that they can expect to be marginalized, isolated, and persecuted–even by their families, but that the way to success is unity of the believers.
+Commentary: Yeshua knew the power of the Satan, the old paradigm, which has gripped the human race for who knows how long.
+He is telling those disciples that in breaking its hold they can expect to be marginalized, isolated, and persecuted–even by their families–but that the way to success is unity of the believers.

 17. Yeshua said, "I shall give you what no eye has seen and what no ear has heard and what no hand has touched and what has never occurred to the human mind."

-Commentary: This, of course, is imminent immortality, safety, empowerment and equality–things for which we may feel we are undeserving and unworthy.
+Commentary: This, of course, is the entire package of imminent fulfillment, immortality, safety, empowerment and equality–aspects of Godhood for which we may feel we are undeserving and unworthy.
 If Thomas had given the answer that Yeshua was hereby implying, they would surely have rejected him as insane or demon-possessed.